 - Co-produced and provided research for multiple exhibitions from the Fuller Archive, including a 4,000 sq. ft. exhibition that traveled to Europe and Japan for 3 years.

 - Co-produced an American Master’s film for PBS on Buckminster Fuller, Thinking Out Loud.

 - Developed and delivered for Pacific Bell Corporation the Dymaxion Laboratory college accredited course on the principles of breakthrough design strategies, to over 2,000 employees.

 - Conceived and developed the EARTHscope™ online geo-story-telling tool and EARTHscope™ Library.

 - Produced and published numerous articles, papers, booklets and maps including three versions of the Dymaxion map and two versions of the Fuller Projection Dymaxion Fold-up Globe.

-In 2004, the Institute moved from Sebastopol, California to Brooklyn, New York.
-The move capped an intensive strategic planning process in which the organization refined its mission, streamlined its operational systems, and added several new members to its Board of Directors.
-The move to New York situated BFI at a major urban crossroads with access to leading universities, innovative secondary schools, unparalleled cultural centers and an international community of leading edge architects, artists, designers, engineers, planners and other thinkers.
-This aspect of the strategy has been critical in accelerating collaborations within concerned and talented communities in academia, business, government and nonprofit sectors.
+In 2016, BFI moved from Brooklyn, New York to San Francisco, California after a 13 year stint.
+The move from New York to California capped a new strategic planning process in which the organization refined its mission, streamlined its operational systems, and adding new members to its Board of Directors.
+The move to San Francisco from New York situated BFI at a crossroads culminating the 10 years of the Fuller Challenge and shifting to Fuller-inspired programs for the Institute, including Regenerosity, the Cooperating Manual for Spaceship Earth, Design Science Studio and Trimtab Space Camp, catalyzing our international community of leading edge architects, artists, designers, engineers, planners and other thinkers.

-Since our move in 2004, BFI has continued to create educational platforms for today's design science pioneers.
-Notably, the Design Science Lab (2005 - 2007) and the Buckminster Fuller Challenge (2008 - present).
+Since our move in 2016, BFI has continued to bridge the past programs of the institute including the Buckminster Fuller Challenge, with Fuller’s thinking today.
 Click here for a complete list of our current programming.